Auhrion/Hprscp/README.md

-hi, here is A *Venture Capital Strategy* about **Antifragility** while shifting towards the Age of Aquarius called the "Hyperscope Strategy"
+Hi there!
+Here you'll find a *Venture Capital Strategy* about **Antifragility** while shifting towards the Age of Aquarius called the "Hyperscope Strategy"

 ---
 ### tl;dr